ubccpsc/classy/docs/tech-staff/termtransitions.md

   - Instructions: [Add Students and Staff to Github Organization](/docs/tech-staff/githubsetup.md#add-students-and-staff-to-github-organization)
 - [ ] A new OAuth application has been created under the new Github organization and integrated in the `/opt/classy/.env` file
   - Instructions: [Setup Github OAuth](/docs/tech-staff/githubsetup.md#setup-github-oauth)
+- [ ] Only the last two database and grading run back-ups are retained
+  - All grading run and database back-ups prior to the last back-ups have been deleted